amrlabib/javascript-essentials/IIFE.md

 1. One of the common uses of IIFE is the module pattern (namespace) implemented as a singleton.

-2. Commonly used with closures.
+2. Commonly used with closures, to capture specific values in execution context.

-3. Generally any situation when you need to invoke an anonymous function once, without adding any variables.
+3. Generally any situation when you need to invoke an anonymous function once, without adding any variables to polute the global variables with one more variable!

 ---